Relief from neck and back pain.

 Laminectomy is surgery that creates space by removing the lamina — the back part of a vertebra that covers your spinal canal.
 Also known as decompression surgery, laminectomy enlarges your spinal canal to relieve pressure on the spinal cord or nerves.

-This pressure most commonly caused is by bony overgrowths within the spinal canal, which can occur if you have arthritis in your spine.
+This pressure most commonly is caused by bony overgrowths within the spinal canal, which can occur if you have arthritis in your spine.
 These overgrowths sometimes are referred to as bone spurs, but they're a normal side effect of the aging process in some people.

 Some patients are able to have a same-day laminectomy, which means they do not need to stay in the hospital following surgery and are able to go home to recover.
 The procedure is performed using minimally invasive techniques resulting in smaller incisions, lower risk of infection and, for many people, a quicker recovery.